oskargustafsson/BFF/README.md

 #### List
 * UTs for all functions
 * UT: Props that depend on 'length' should trigger own change events when length changes
-* Option to mixin Lodash functions
-    * or just implement some lodash funcs like union and intersection
-* Throw error message if user tries to assign to list[-1] or list[list.length]
-* Explore if there is a way to check if the user assigns outside of the array and throw an error.
-    * Using Proxies?
-(FF + IE12)
-    * Listening for internal Array "length" changes?

 #### Record
 * Cache calculated property values